pj-aias/aias-issuer/README.md

 # aias-issuer

 Issuer entity of AIAS project.
 This entity is responsible for first registering for users.

+**Note: In this repository, the server use sms authentication, but we should use eKYC.**

 ## How to install
 ### 1. Clone Repository